-NETA Espadín was distilled by Mezcalero Candido García Cruz in March 2015.
+NETA Espadín from Mezcalero Candido García Cruz was distilled in March 2015.
 Candido works with quiotudo agaves, meaning he cuts each plant’s quiote before it has a chance to flower.

 |Category:||Destilado de Agave|